buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 **Actions*Claws.** Melee Weapon Attack*: +6 to hit, reach 1 m, one target.

 *Hit:* 12 (2d6 + 6) slashing damage, 2 Bleeding damage.
 If the target is a creature other than an undead, it must succeed on a DC 17 Fortitude Saving Throw or be paralyzed for 1 minute.
-The target can repeat the Saving Throw at the end of each of its rounds, ending the effect if it succeeds the Saving Throw.
-If the creature fails the Saving Throw, then it is victim of the Ghoul curse.
+The target can repeat the Saving Throw at the end of each of its rounds, ending the effect if it succeeds on the Saving Throw.
+If the creature fails the Saving Throw, then it is a victim of the Ghoul curse.
 Within 1d3+1 days it will transform into a Ghoul.
 A Remove Curse DC 19 is necessary within the transformation to avoid the transformation.

 ***Bite.** Melee Weapon Attack*: +6 to hit, reach 1 m, one creature.